HOW DO I BECOME CREW?

 In the second half of every year, Reach seeks talented and passionate young people to join our crew in Victoria and New South Wales through our Crew Recruitment campaign.

-If you think you’ve got what it takes to go on the journey of being crew and supporting and inspiring Reach participants then apply now.
+If you think you’ve got what it takes to go on the journey of being crew and supporting and inspiring Reach participants then stay tuned to our Facebook and Instagram where we'll let you know when crew recruitment begins again in 2017!

 WHAT CREW DO ON WORKSHOPS